laetic/eon-docs/users-guide.rst

 Aligner Preparation
 -------------------------------

-Aligners should be printed as usual.
-For CNC cutting the aligners will have to be processed with the Rhino scipt.
+Aligners should be printed :hoverxref:`as usual <aligner-1>`.
+For CNC cutting the aligners will have to be processed with the Rhino script.

-Placement in the thermoformer should be within 3mm of the porous pad, while also maximizing separation between the aligners.
-Rotation of the aligners should be kept within 30 degrees.
+Placement in the thermoformer should be within 3mm of the :hoverxref:`porous pad <aligner-2>`, while also :hoverxref:`maximizing separation <aligner-3>` between the aligners.
+Rotation of the aligners should be kept :hoverxref:`within 30 degrees <aligner-4>`.

 Laser Cabinet Preparation
 ------------------------------
-Power on all components.
-The laser source, temperature controller, fumex ventilation and laser marking PC.
+Power on all components. :hoverxref:`The laser source <laser-marker-3>`, :hoverxref:`temperature controller <laser-marker-4>`, :hoverxref:`fumex ventilation <cabinet-2>`and laser :hoverxref:`marking PC <laser-marker-6>`.
 The laser source and laser marking PC have a physical lock and key which prevents power up if not unlocked.

-Enable the laser on the laser source, open the shutter and enable the aiming diode if desired.

-Start Merlin II on the laser marking PC.
+Start :hoverxref:`Merlin II <merlin-1>` on the laser marking PC.
 Load the latest pattern with the appropriate logo to be marked.

-Make sure that the homing location has not changed, and home the machine by going Online.
-After going Online, Park the machine and it will move to the working height.
-Check that the current position of the laser aiming diode is slightly off of the zero post.
+Make sure that the homing location has not changed, and home the machine by :hoverxref:`going Online <merlin-2>`.
+After going Online, :hoverxref:`Park the machine <merlin-3>` and it will move to the working height.
+Check that the current position of the laser aiming diode is :hoverxref:`slightly off of the zero post <laser-marker-9>`.

+Finally, :hoverxref:`Enable the laser <laser-marker-2>` on the laser source, open the :hoverxref:`shutter <laser-marker-2>` and enable the :hoverxref:`aiming diode <laser-marker-2>` if desired.
 The laser marker is ready for marking.

-Start Insight Explorer on the laser marking PC.
+Start :hoverxref:`Insight Explorer <insight-1>` on the laser marking PC.
 Load the latest job file onto the Cognex camera.
-Make sure that the camera is set to Online and that when the trigger is manually pressed a new image is acquired.
-The cognex camera is ready to compute positions for the laser marker.
+Make sure that the camera is set to :hoverxref:`Online <insight-3>` and that when the trigger is :hoverxref:`manually pressed <insight-4>` a new image is acquired.
+The cognex camera is ready to :hoverxref:`compute positions <insight-5>` for the laser marker.

-Make sure that the ventilation hood is close to the marking position but not blocking the laser.
+Make sure that the :hoverxref:`ventilation hood <cabinet-1>` is close to the marking position but not blocking the laser.

 Operation
 ---------------------